Health Equity Network grantees

 Project area: Faribault and Martin counties

-Human Services of Faribault & Martin Counties in collaboration with Minnesota State University, Mankato Department of Applied Health Science and the Center for Rural Behavioral Health will work jointly to strengthen understanding of poverty among our agencies, our local community partners and the future public health workforce.
-The goal is to increase awareness of the systemic challenges that foster poverty and create barriers for individuals to obtain supports.
-We will host Bridges out of Poverty trainings that examine poverty at the individual, institutional and community/policy lens.
+Human Services of Faribault & Martin Counties, in collaboration with Minnesota State University, Mankato Department of Applied Health Science, and the Center for Rural Behavioral Health, will work jointly to strengthen understanding of poverty among our agencies, our local community partners, and the future public health workforce.
+The goal is to increase awareness of the systemic challenges that foster poverty and create barriers for individuals to obtain support.
+We will host Bridges out of Poverty training that examines poverty through the individual, institutional, and community/policy lens.
 We will collect data to develop an agency Health Equity plan so we can embed learnings into practice and reduce barriers for persons experiencing poverty.

 Grantee home location: Meeker County